-- · Damage to the environment; - Bribery - Financial fraud or mismanagement; - Negligence; - Breach of our internal policies and procedures including the Trust's Code of Conduct; - Conduct likely to damage the Trust/Academy's reputation; - Unauthorised disclosure of confidential information; - Action which falls below the Trust/Academy's standards of practice - Abuse (e.g. physical, sexual) - Discrimination to any worker or service recipient e.g. disability, race etc - The deliberate concealment of any of the above matters. - 5.2 A whistle-blower is a person who raises a genuine concern relating to any of the above.
-If you have any genuine concerns related to suspected wrongdoing or danger affecting any of the Trust's or an Academy's activities (a whistleblowing concern) you should report it under this policy. - 5.3 This policy should not be used for complaints relating to your own personal circumstances, such as the way you have been treated at work.
-In those cases, you should use the Schools Grievance Procedure or Anti-Harassment and Bullying Policy as appropriate. - 5.4 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a supplier or service provider.
+- Criminal offences (this may include, for example, types of financial impropriety such as fraud) - · Failure to comply with an obligation set out in law - Miscarriages of justice - Endangering of someone's health and safety - Damage to the environment - Covering up wrongdoing in the above categories - 5.4 A whistle-blower is a person who raises a genuine concern relating to any of the above.
+If you have any genuine concerns related to suspected wrongdoing or danger affecting any of the Trust's or an Academy's activities (a whistleblowing concern) you should report it under this policy. - 5.5 This policy should not be used for complaints relating to your own personal circumstances, such as the way you have been treated at work.
+In those cases, you should use: - the Schools Grievance Procedure or Anti-Harassment and Bullying Policy as appropriate. - for employees at QE please refer to the Grievance Policy or Dignity at Work Policy as appropriate. - 5.6 Whistleblowing concerns usually relate to the conduct of our staff, but they may sometimes relate to the actions of a third party, such as a supplier or service provider.